cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 ##Implementation Security Considerations

-Implementations must protect the private keys.
-Use of a hardware security module (HSM) is one way to protect the private keys.
+Implementations MUST protect the private keys.
 Compromise of the private keys may result in the ability to forge signatures.
-Along with the private key, the implementation must keep track of which leaf nodes in the tree have been used.
+Along with the private key, the implementation MUST keep track of which leaf nodes in the tree have been used.
 Loss of integrity of this tracking data can cause a one-time key to be used more than once.
-As a result, when a private key and the tracking data are stored on non-volatile media or stored in a virtual machine environment, care must be taken to preserve confidentiality and integrity.
+As a result, when a private key and the tracking data are stored on non- volatile media or stored in a virtual machine environment, failed writes, virtual machine snapshotting or cloning, and other operational concerns must be considered to ensure confidentiality and integrity.

-When a LMS key pair is generating a LMS key pair, an implementation must must generate the key pair and the corresponding identifier independently of all other key pairs in the HSS tree.
+When generating an LMS key pair, an implementation MUST generate each key pair independently of all other key pairs in the HSS tree.

-An implementation must ensure that a LM-OTS private key is used to generate a signature only one time, and ensure that it cannot be used for any other purpose.
+An implementation MUST ensure that a LM-OTS private key is used to generate a signature only one time, and ensure that it cannot be used for any other purpose.